 The key question according to the SRA (who intervened in the case and argued against their original position regarding section 21(3)) is, “who has assumed responsibility for the conduct of the litigation and exercises professional judgment in respect of it?”.
 They went on to say that, “a non-authorised employee who assists a solicitor with conduct of litigation, even to a significant degree, by drafting litigation documents and letters, proofing witnesses, or similar functions does not conduct litigation because it is the solicitor who exercises the final professional judgement about how the litigation is to be conducted and takes responsibility for that judgement”.

-A further reminder that for those firms carrying out ‘claims management activities’ as defined by the Financial Services and Markets Act 2000, but which are not authorised by the FCA and rely on the Regulation 89N exemption, even pre-litigation matters carried out by non-qualified staff, must be conducted under the direction and supervision of an authorised person working in the same organisation.
+For those firms carrying out ‘claims management activities’ as defined by the Financial Services and Markets Act 2000, but which are not authorised by the FCA and rely on the Regulation 89N exemption, even pre-litigation matters carried out by non-qualified staff, must be conducted under the direction and supervision of an authorised person working in the same organisation.
+It would also be worth reviewing the SRA’s Effective Supervision Guidance.